 Here, we diagnose winter RWB in instantaneous 6-hourly reanalysis data, extending over 49 winters.
-Data and methods are presented in Section 2.
-We distinguish between anticyclonic and cyclonic types of RWB and present a NH climatology of the geographical distribution of wave-breaking frequency of each type during the winter season (Section 3).
-We develop composites of anticyclonic and cyclonic RWB events by shifting the analyzed fields in space and time so that they align, revealing the characteristic signatures of each of the two types of wave breaking as they force the mean flow (Section 4a).
-Furthermore, by considering the latitude of breaking, we emphasize the effect of different latitudinal locations of RWB in terms of influencing the mean flow (Section 4b).
-In section 5, we use correlation to objectively define the geographical regions where cyclonic and anticyclonic RWB most strongly projects onto the NAO/NAM.
-In Section 6a, we use RWB frequency in the objectively-defined regions to develop a multivariate linear statistical model accounting for more than 90% of the variance of the winter-mean NAO index (NAOI) and the Northern Annular Mode index (NAMI, also called the Arctic Oscillation index) In Section 6b we perform a six-hourly analysis to show that RWB over the objectively-defined regions affects the NAO/NAM without a time lag.
+Data and methods are presented in section 2.
+We distinguish between anticyclonic and cyclonic types of RWB and present an NH climatology of the geographical distribution of wave-breaking frequency of each type during the winter season in section 3.
+We develop composites of anticyclonic and cyclonic RWB events by shifting the analyzed fields in space and time so that they align, revealing the characteristic signatures of each of the two types of wave breaking as they force the mean flow in section 4a.
+Furthermore, by considering the latitude of breaking, we emphasize the effect of different latitudinal locations of RWB in terms of influencing the mean flow in section 4b.
+In section 5, we use correlation to objectively define the geographical regions where cyclonic and anticyclonic RWB most strongly projects onto the NAO/Northern Hemisphere annular mode (NAM).
+In section 6a, we use RWB frequency in the objectively defined regions to develop a multivariate linear statistical model, which accounts for more than 90% of the variance of the winter mean NAO index (NAOI) and the NAM index (NAMI; also called the Arctic Oscillation index).
+In section 6b, we perform a 6-hourly analysis to show that RWB over the objectively defined regions affects the NAO/NAM without a time lag.
 Section 7 contains a summary and brief concluding remarks.

-2. Data and Methods
+2. Data and methods

-As RWB takes place, the PV overturning may be anticyclonic (Fig. 1a) or cyclonic (Fig. 1b) depending in part on the local fields of shear and deformation (e.g., Hartmann and Zuercher 1998).
-We introduce a method (described in the Appendix) for identifying overturning PV contours on isentropic surfaces in order to investigate the effect of wave breaking on the NAO.
-We applied the method on four upper tropospheric and lower stratospheric surfaces: 330, 350, 400 and 450K.
-We found that the results on 350K provide a useful representation of upper tropospheric anticyclonic and cyclonic breaking over all latitudes because higher-latitude RWB structures are deep enough to be detected by higher PV values on this surface.
-Moreover, RWB frequency at the 350-K level is well-correlated with variability in the NAO and NAM.
-Breaking on the 400 and 450K levels was contaminated by pure stratospheric breaking, whereas considerably fewer events were captured on 330K than on 350K, for both types of breaking.
+As RWB takes place, the PV overturning may be anticyclonic (Fig. 1a) or cyclonic (Fig. 1b), depending in part on the local fields of shear and deformation (e.g., Hartmann and Zuercher 1998).
+We introduce a method (described in the appendix) for identifying overturning PV contours on isentropic surfaces to investigate the effect of wave breaking on the NAO.
+We applied the method on four upper-tropospheric and lowerstratospheric surfaces: 330, 350, 400, and 450 K. We found that the results on 350 K provide a useful representation of upper-tropospheric anticyclonic and cyclonic breaking over all latitudes because higherlatitude RWB structures are deep enough to be detected by higher PV values on this surface.
+Moreover, RWB frequency at the 350-K level is well correlated with variability in the NAO and NAM.
+Breaking on the 400- and 450-K levels was contaminated by pure stratospheric breaking, whereas considerably fewer events were captured on 330 than on 350 K for both types of breaking.